 3. Visit ordinary clothing stores

 Forget about fancy bridal salons filled with designer gowns!
 Sometimes your perfect wedding dress can be found just around the corner at a simple boutique or department store.
-A simple, white floor-length dress can offer something unique and laid-back, and will cost you much less than a traditional wedding dress with a designer label on it.
-Retail giants like ASOS, JCPenney or even Target sometimes can offer you a selection of perfect white dresses that will make you feel like a bride without the expensive price tag.
+A simple, white floor-length dress can offer something unique and laid-back and will cost you much less than a traditional wedding dress with a designer label on it.
+Retail giants like ASOS, JCPenney, or even Target sometimes can offer you a selection of perfect white dresses that will make you feel like a bride without the expensive price tag.

 And since these retailers tend to offer regular sales and discounts, you’ll likely get a chance to save even more money!
-JCPenney discount and promos, in this case, are a perfect example of how much you can save.
+JCPenney discounts and promos, in this case, are a perfect example of how much you can save.
 So feel free to skip overpriced bridal salons and choose to shop at your favorite clothing stores, instead.
 You might find something pretty amazing that’s more your style, and save a few bucks in the process.

 4. Buy a floor sample dress